"Nine tenths of education is encouragement." – Anatole France

 In addition to teaching, I enjoyed coaching the summer league swim team in Lake Olympia.
 While I will no longer be the head coach, I do look forward to helping out when I can.
 I also love spending time with my family, watching our son and daughter participate in their activities and golfing when I can.

 My husband is the principal of Ridge Point High School.
 I love the fact that the kids that I teach are future Panthers!
-Our son teaches U.S. History at Clements High School in FBISD, and we have a 7th grade daughter at Ronald Thornton Middle School.
+Our son teaches U.S. History at Clements High School in FBISD, and we have an 8th grade daughter at Ronald Thornton Middle School.